Tell me more ×

 3

-I live in Sri Lanka, and asphalt roads develop cracks and pot holes pretty quickly.
+• I live in Sri Lanka, and asphalt roads develop cracks and pot holes pretty quickly.
 Specially during rain.
-The concrete roads have faired better, but take a longer time to settle though – JohnP Apr 14 '11 at 7:00
+The concrete roads have faired better, but take a longer time to settle though

 @Brightblades: Manitoba (in central Canada) has much wider swings in weather than New England has, but many cities there opt for concrete.
-However, your point about the local conditions (climate and otherwise) being pertinent does stand. – Niel de Beaudrap May 11 '11 at 13:41
+However, your point about the local conditions (climate and otherwise) being pertinent does stand.
+May 11, 2011 at 13:41

 Well, there's a large variation in what constitutes an 'asphalt' road -hot mix, warm mix, etc - but I think what you want to discuss is the difference between PCC and ACC - namely portland cement concrete and asphalt cement concrete.